A landing theorem for entire functions with bounded post-singular sets: Filaments

-Note that the definition of addresses, and hence of dreadlocks, depends a priori on the choice of fundamental domains, and hence on the domain $\WW$ (i.e., on the choice of the disc $D$ and the curve $\delta$).
-However, if dreadlocks are to be considered canonical objects associated to $f$, then this dependence should not essential.
-We shall briefly discuss here why this is indeed the case.
+Note that the definition of addresses, and hence of filaments, depends a priori on the choice of fundamental domains, and hence on the domain $\WW$ (i.e., on the choice of the disc $D$ and the curve $\delta$).
+However, if filaments are to be considered canonical objects associated to $f$, then this dependence should not be essential.
+We briefly discuss why this is indeed the case.

-Suppose that $\tilde{W}_0$ is a different choice of base domain, and that $\tilde{\tail}$ is a fundamental tail of level at least $2$, using this alternative initial configuration.
+Suppose that $\hat{W}_0$ is a different choice of base domain, and that $\hat{\tail}$ is a fundamental tail of level at least $2$, using this alternative initial configuration.

-Then it is easy to see that there is a unique fundamental domain $F$ for the original domain $\WW$ such that all sufficiently large points of $\tilde{\tail}$ lie in $F$.
-Indeed, if $z\in \tilde{\tail}$ is sufficiently large, then $f(z), f^2(z)\notin \overline{D}$, and in particular $f(z)\notin \delta$.
+Then it is easy to see that there is a unique fundamental domain $F$ for the original domain $\WW$ such that all sufficiently large points of $\hat{\tail}$ lie in $F$.
+Indeed, if $z\in \hat{\tail}$ is sufficiently large, then $f(z), f^2(z)\notin \overline{D}$, and in particular $f(z)\notin \delta$.
 So $f(z)\in \WW$, and the claim is established.

-In particular, if $\tilde{\s}$ is an external address with respect to $\tilde{W}_0$, then we can associate to $\tilde{\s}$ an address $\s= F_0 F_1 \dots$ with respect to $\WW$. {Here for each $n\geq 0$, $F_n$ is the fundamental domain associated, in the above manner, to the fundamental tails $\tilde{\tail}_k(\sigma^n(\tilde{\s}))$, for $k\geq 2$.
-(Observe that $F_n$ is independent of $k$.)} It is easy to see that, in turn, $\tilde{\s}$ can be obtained from $\s$ using the same procedure in the opposite direction, so that the correspondence $\s\mapsto \tilde{\s}$ is a bijection between external addresses defined using the original configuration $\WW$, and those defined using the modified one. {The following observation is an easy consequence of this construction.}
+In particular, if $\hat{\s}$ is an external address with respect to $\hat{W}_0$, then we can associate to $\hat{\s}$ an address $\s= F_0 F_1 \dots$ with respect to $\WW$. {Here for each $n\geq 0$, $F_n$ is the fundamental domain associated, in the above manner, to the fundamental tails $\hat{\tail}_k(\sigma^n(\hat{\s}))$, for $k\geq 2$.
+(Observe that $F_n$ is independent of $k$.)} It is easy to see that, in turn, $\hat{\s}$ can be obtained from $\s$ using the same procedure in the opposite direction, so that the correspondence $\s\mapsto \hat{\s}$ is a bijection between external addresses defined using the original configuration $\WW$, and those defined using the modified one. {The following observation is an easy consequence of this construction.}